 Talks & Training Service

-Debbie Hannam, our Talks and Training Officer, has a wealth of experience through her own personal journey as the mother of a young man with Autism and Epilepsy.
-Through her personal 'lived' experience and extensive knowledge, delivered with a jazz-hand approach, Debbie provides a unique and profound insight into the many aspects of autism to parents and professionals alike.
+Debbie Hannam, our Talks and Training Officer, has a wealth of experience through her own personal journey as the mother of an Autistic young man who is also Epileptic.
+Through her personal 'lived' experience and extensive knowledge, delivered with a jazz-hand approach, Debbie provides a unique and profound insight into the many aspects of autism, the talks are tailored to each audience.